-Small business owners can greatly benefit from this policy as it consists of multiple insurance policies.
+Small business owners can significantly benefit from this policy, consisting of multiple insurance policies.
 Likewise, policyholders can also customize their BOP policy and add endorsements as needed.
-Moreover, business owners have an option to add endorsements on top of their BOP policy.
+Moreover, business owners can add endorsements on top of their BOP policy.
 It includes:

 - Liquor Liability Coverage

 - Professional Liability or E&O Insurance